abdullahjr0/MS2/README.md

 # 6. Deployment Cycle
 [Go to the top](#UX) <a name="UX"></a>

-There were a few elements that were changed, repositioned or added from my original wireframes as they were more appropriate for the user.
+There were a few elements that were changed, repositioned or added from my original wireframes as they were more appropriate for the user i.e social media handles.

 #### Future Implements
-* Create a weekly newsletter where users can sign up to, to view any news or updates about the website.
+* add more cards for the different tiers,
+* add more time for each card matched.
+* minus time for every wrong card matched.
 <a name="deployment"></a>

 # 7. Deployment